pitsianis/Leiden.jl/matlab/README.md

 ## MATLAB interface

-From within `MATLAB`, navigate the this directory and issue
+From within `MATLAB`, navigate to this directory and issue

 ``` matlab
 juliaInit()